 I remember some delightful Christmases with our kids while they were growing up.

 So at this time of the year, it is easy to feel sad.
 We can remember the bad times, the memorable Thanksgivings or Christmases that were hard for different reasons.
 Often, something triggers our thoughts to go there.
-But let’s not allow it to stay there too long.
+But I try not to allow it to stay there too long.

 The same goes for our happy memories.
 They often remind us of happier times.
 Maybe we were healthier.
 Or our spouses were.
 Or we have suffered the loss of our spouses.
 I’m not suggesting that we shortcut appropriate grieving at all.
 But there are times when we can get stuck and our grieving has more to do with feeling sorry for ourselves than the actual loss of our loved one.
 No one else can make this judgement.
 No one else truly knows.
 Only you and GOD know what is going on.
 But it can be something to think about if you are finding yourself totally isolated from people months and months later.